My vegetable garden is something of a mess at the moment.

 Today I finished the task I started the other day of digging out the first corner of this space.
 I’m thinking since it’s the southern-most point of the space it would make most sense to use this for tall or climbing veges, so I’m going to start with peas to climb up a trellis.

-I can plant snow peas right now, so that’s what I’ll be doing tomorrow.
-I’m hoping I can convince Juniordwarf to help out too, now that he’s planted his purple carrot seeds
+According to Gardenate I can plant snow peas right now, so that’s what I’ll be doing tomorrow.
+I’m hoping I can convince Juniordwarf to help out too, now that he’s planted his purple carrot seeds.

 I’ve decided I just need to get out there and plant something.
 Ideally I’d have worked out a crop rotation plan and a sowing schedule before I did anything, but I know me, and I know if I waited to get all that organised, I’d still be sitting here this time next year wondering what I was going to do.